cleifwork/GCONNECT/docs/readme.txt

                         3.3.2.1.4  (PC) Put the URL inside this text file: %USERPROFILE%\Desktop\GCONNECT\put_md_url_here.txt 3.3.3  Update existing ACTION (second IF CLAUSE) 3.3.3.1  Configure and change Trigger Fired to the newly added Webhook 3.3.4  Save changes then enable the macro
+        3.3.5  Configure each voucher's HTTP Request (under second IF CLAUSE) 3.3.5.1  Paste each FILE_ID accordingly in the URL (Settings tab) 3.3.5.2  Add your Google Drive API key (Query Params tab)
 ------------------------------------------------------------------

 *** IDEAL VOUCHER PRINTING PREFERENCE ***